imdavi/ImmVisClientLibraryUnity/Docs/tutorial_integrating_library.md

 # Tutorial:  Integrating ImmVisClientLibraryUnity to a Unity project
-This tutorial covers covers how to integrate the `ImmVisClientLibraryUnity` library to a Unity project.
+This tutorial covers how to integrate the `ImmVisClientLibraryUnity` library into a Unity project.

 ## Requirements